 Find out about kwashiorkor, a severe form of malnutrition that most commonly affects children in developing regions of the world where there's a limited food supply.

-Kawasaki disease is a rare condition that mainly affects children under the age of five.
+Kawasaki disease is a condition that mainly affects children under the age of five.
 It is also known as mucocutaneous lymph node syndrome.

 Find out about kidney cancer, including what the symptoms are, how it's treated and what the outlook is.